ToughkidDev/DKToolr/4MsxBGM_Enhanced/OutRun_FM/readme.md

       - Replace PSG BGM with OPLL YM2413 BGM released as Sega Master System Version

-      - By outputting OPLL YM2413 BGM and MSX PSG BGM at the same time, you can enjoy a more enhanced BGM than any other version.
-              Start the game while holding down the 'f' key on the game's title screen, Game will enter PSG simultaneous play mode.
-               (Because the dungeon stage music was different, this part was excluded.)
+      - The MSX2 version of OUTRUN is a port based on the SEGA Master System(SMS) version, but it was ported with the PSG version instead of the one using YM2413, which made the music quite lacking.

-	  - The prologue track used in the Sega Master System version was restored through the main title of the MSX version.
+      - OUTRUN 3D (SMS) features the famous track 'Magical Sound Shower' along with original tracks, reducing the disconnect in quality with the arcade version while emphasizing the unique originality of the SMS version.

-      - Fixed a bug where stage clear music would play and stop depending on the conditions when entering the boss stage.

-      - Problems such as sagging BGM that occur when switching screens have been improved by more than 50%.
+      - These elements align well with the MSX version, which is why I decided to port the BGM from OUTRUN 3D to the MSX version.